Why month 2 is where email starts to matter differently

 Useful escalation triggers include:

-- no response after refill readiness email
+- no action after refill-readiness email

 - repeated clicks without task completion

-- payment or refill friction event
+- refill or payment friction event

 What to measure